 The Lake George Land Conservancy’s annual Hike-A-Thon is a one-day event held each July 5th, created to showcase LGLC’s parks and preserves as free public resources, and to promote an appreciation for the outdoors and protecting the land that protects the lake.
 The first Hike-A-Thon took place in 2013, and it’s been getting bigger and better ever since!

 Hikes take place simultaneously at locations around Lake George, culminating with aerial photography of each group by helicopter.
 The event is free – we want everyone to be able to participate, regardless of financial means.
 Donations are gratefully accepted, however, and are used to run the event; any extra is put towards stewardship costs associated with the maintenance and enhancement of these properties.

 The Hike-A-Thon is a one-day event, held the morning of July 5th.
-You choose ONE of the 20 hikes or paddles you wish to join, based on the information provided on our map – this includes length of trail/paddle, difficulty, and location.
+You choose ONE of the hikes or paddles you wish to join, based on the information provided on our map – this includes length of trail/paddle, difficulty, and location.
 Then use our online registration form to sign up.
-Early-bird registration opens at midnight on March 2, 2020.
+Early-bird registration opens at midnight on March 1, 2021.
 Some sites fill up fast, so be sure to decide ahead of time where you want to go and register as soon as possible.
 Please note that by registering you agree to follow the safety protocols in place for the Hike-A-Thon.

 No!
 The Hike-A-Thon is free for all participants, thanks to generous support from our sponsors.
 However, donations are greatly appreciated and may be made at the time of registration to help support this and other LGLC events.
 In addition to the free shirt provided with Early-Bird Registrations, there is other event merchandise that may be purchased through the LGLC online store.